kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 7. Answering a question in class or in Discord

       I did not attempt to answer any questions I did not know.
 I did not see any point in using ChatGPT to answer a question, as they could do that themselves.
 I've pointed someone to a potential issue for the tic-tac-toe extra credit project.
 I had coded that before and thought he might be repeating the same error.
+This was just a guess, as his repository was not availbale.
+This leads to my next point.

 8. Asking or answering a smart-question